dray01/dsphinx/_posts/istio_on_GKE.rst

         --max-nodes=3

-03. Once you have this up and running we need to enable access to a few API's in GCP.
+**03. Once you have this up and running we need to enable access to a few API's in GCP**

 .. code-block:: bash